-You normally don’t think about snow during this time of year.
-Doing a roof assessment for snow loads now is the first step to make sure your facility’s roof is structurally sound before the flurries fly, and may also save you money on insurance premiums.
+With snow flying at this time of year, you may be concerned with the amount of snow on your roof.
+Doing a roof assessment for snow loads is the first step to make sure your facility’s roof is structurally sound and may also save you money on insurance premiums.

 Why are snow drifts a concern?